& Personal Wellbeing

 We’re happy to offer advice if you should need it.
 Small things can make a big difference.

-ADDICTION & RECOVERY AWARENESS COURSE
+ADDICTION & RECOVERY AWARENESS TRAINING

 The working group is run by two co-facilitators who support the Committee and the Association in achieving its objectives relating to mental welfare within the music touring profession.